zmtcreative/gm-alert-callouts/docs/ICONMAPS.md

 >
 > When adding custom icons and icon sets in `gm-alert-callouts` you are **only** inserting the icon
 > code into the HTML output.
 You still need to create the necessary CSS styling to format the final
 > alert/callout style.
-An example of a CSS style file for the `GFM Plus` built-in icon set can be
+An example of a CSS style file for the `Hybrid` built-in icon set can be
-> found in the `examples/assets/css/alertcallouts-gfmplus.css` file.
+> found in the `examples/assets/css/alertcallouts-hybrid.css` file.
 This should provide a starting point
 > for customizing the styling for your project.

 ## CreateIconsMap Function